ahmes134/sarah-za/README.md

 - 👋 Hi, I’m @sarah-za
 - 👀 I’m interested in learning more programming and problem-solving skills
-- 🌱 I’m currently learning Computer Science and working on CS50x
 - 💞️ I’m looking to collaborate on hackathon projects and projects
 - 📫 Reach me at ahmes134@mcmaster.ca